Why Because Trails

 Deb started biking at 46 years old, and found her life passion after diving in head first.
 Living in a strong bike community made it easy to get immersed in the fellowship of the mountain bike community.
 Learning life lessons along the way, Deb knew she had to pay forward the gifts she has been given over the last eight years.
 Deb sites watching people conquer fears and building strong bonds with others as the biggest reward of being a mountain bike instructor.
 During the day, Deb is a small business owner and also has a vacation rental available in Ishpeming as a jumping off point for exploring the RAMBA Trails.

 A bike and outdoor lover since she could walk and is the happiest on the trail.
 Melissa is the former Executive Director of the Michigan Mountain Biking Association where she advocated for trail access, sustainable trail building and founded the MMBA Clinic Series.
 She is the co-founder of Moxie Wild - a women’s outdoor guiding company that encourages women to get outside, try something new and gain confidence through the experience, largely via bike adventures.
 Melissa really digs coaching – especially people new to the sport.
-A professional coach since 2017, like Lori, she can often be found coaching at mountain biking clinics around the region for GRIT Clinics and Ladies All Ride.
+A professional coach since 2017 and can often be found coaching at mountain biking clinics around the region.
 Melissa holds her BICP Level 1 instructor certification.

 Carleen discovered a passion for cycling after taking a job as a bike mechanic while in college.
 She has been a bike mechanic for a total of thirteen years in Minneapolis, Seattle, and now Marquette.
 The fantastic trail network and close cycling community was a huge factor in her decision to move to the U.P.
 When she's not wrenching on bikes, you can find her in the woods mountain biking, fat biking, backpacking, snowshoeing, and XC skiing.